Query Rewriting via LLMs: Overview

 \subsection{Query Micro-benchmark}

-To motivate the progression of strategies incorporated in \lithe, we create an initial micro-benchmark comprising 10 diverse TPC-DS queries for which we were able to hand-craft productive rewrites.
-These human rewrites deliver a \sgm of \textbf{\gmGodMicroDS} on the micro-benchmark, serving as an informal ``upper-bound'' on what is computationally attainable.
-Later, in Section~\ref{sec:exp}, we extend the evaluation to a suite of complete benchmarks.
+To motivate the progression of strategies incorporated in \lithe, we create an initial micro-benchmark comprising 10 diverse TPC-DS queries for which we were able to \emph{hand-craft} high-quality CPRs.
+These queries are processed on \gpt, the popular OpenAI LLM, and the rewrites are evaluated on the PostgreSQL v16 database engine.
+The human rewrites deliver a \csgm of \textbf{\gmGodMicroDS}, serving as an aspirational target to attain computationally.
+Later, in Section~\ref{sec:exp}, we extend the evaluation to complete benchmarks.